 When determining the sample size for this study, two key factors were considered.
-Firstly, as a cohort study, the power for the primary endpoint (the occurrence of progressive pulmonary fibrosis [PPF]) is calculated using PASS software based on a two sided t-test with a significance level of 5%.
+Firstly, as a cohort study, the power for the primary endpoint (the occurrence of progressive pulmonary fibrosis [PPF]) is calculated using PASS software based on a two-sided t-test with a significance level of 5%.
 With a sample size of 92 patients in low exposure group and 92 patients in high exposure group, the trial will have more than 90% power to detect a difference between liraglutide and liraglutide placebo in the proportion of patients with PPF, given that the assumed probabilities to experience progression is 20% for low exposure group and 40% for high exposure group.
 As for the regression test for the primary outcome of PPF, the sample size followed the EPV (events per variable) principle.
 This principle suggests a minimum of 5 events per predictor variable, ideally 10, to ensure an adequate sample size for the regression analysis.